A Beginner’s Guide to Screenwriting Tools

 Many new writers assume formatting software will help them:

-- Come up with ideas
+- Structure ideas

 - Fix story problems